swolewizard/MinecraftUpdaterForWindows/README.md

 This is a python package to automate the updating of your server.
-Its so annoying to try and download the jar, ftp it over, stop the server, back up your world, etc. This automates alll that. just git clone this in the root of your server so there is an extra folder.
-Then run python update.py in the new folder. it will check if you have the latest version.
-If not if will download the latest jar, then using screen it will announce to the server that it will shutdown and give a 30 seconds countdown before stopping the server. it will then backup your world into a new folder when it updates incase something goes wrong. then update the server jar and start the server back up in screen so its in the background.
+Its so annoying to try and download the jar, ftp it over, stop the server, back up your world, etc. This automates alll that. just git clone this in the root of your server.
+Then run python update.py in the server directory. it will check if you have the latest version.
+If not if will download the latest jar, force close the servers GUI and save the world in the console. it will then backup your world/Previous server.jar into a new folder when it updates incase something goes wrong. then update the server jar and start the server back up in a new console.

 ## Scheduling Updates, Get your server updated within 1-5mins of an Minecraft update